SirRexOfRider/SirRexOfRider/README.md

 Welcome to my recluse

-- 🔭 I’m currently working on obtaining my associates of science in computer science
+- 🔭 I’m currently working on obtaining my BS of computer science
-- 🌱 I’m currently learning how to make my github stand out
 - ⚡ Fun fact: It's illegal to hunt for whales in Nebraska

 *Have a splendid day*